SgCALE/SgCALE.github.io/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-The digital fabric to detect, attribute and predict climate change and weather extremes harnessing machine learning.
+To harness the power of AI to further improve our scientific understanding of climate change and weather extremes.